-To receive this additional priority consideration, applicants must describe how being a culturally specific organization (or funding the culturally specific subrecipient organization(s)) will enhance their ability to implement the proposed project(s) and should also specify which populations are intended or expected to be served or to have their needs addressed under the proposed project
+To receive this additional priority consideration, applicants must describe how being a culturally specific organization (or funding the culturally specific subrecipient organization(s)) will enhance their ability to implement the proposed project(s) and should also specify which populations are intended or expected to be served or to have their needs addressed under the proposed project (s).

-(s).
+Culturally specific organizations are defined for the purposes of this solicitation as private

-Culturally specific organizations are defined for the purposes of this solicitation as private nonprofit or tribal organizations whose primary purpose as a whole is to provide culturally specific services to racial and ethnic groups, including, among others, Black people, Hispanic and Latino people, Native American and other Indigenous peoples of North America (including Alaska Native, Eskimo, and Aleut), Asian Americans, Native Hawaiians, and/or Pacific Islanders.
+Page 11 of 31 O-BJA-2023-171692 nonprofit or tribal organizations whose primary purpose as a whole is to provide culturally specific services to racial and ethnic groups, including, among others, Black people, Hispanic and Latino people, Native American and other Indigenous peoples of North America (including Alaska Native, Eskimo, and Aleut), Asian Americans, Native Hawaiians, and/or Pacific Islanders.

-2. Additional priority consideration
+2. Additional statutory priority considerations

-As articulated in the Second Chance Act, priority consideration will be given to applications that provide for an independent evaluation that includes, to the maximum extent feasible, random assignment of program participants to program delivery and control groups.
+As articulated in the Second Chance Act, priority consideration will be given to applications that provide for an independent process evaluation.

-To receive priority consideration, applicants must specify, in the proposal narrative, how they will address each specific priority consideration they are seeking.
+To receive priority consideration, applicants must specify, in the proposal narrative, how they will address the priority consideration(s).